Beyond Hallucinations: Enhancing LVLMs through Hallucination-Aware Direct Preference Optimization: Experiments

-\textbf{MiniGPT-4.} We fine-tune the language model parameters using LoRA~\cite{DBLP:conf/iclr/HuSWALWWC22}, where the dimension (rank) of the LoRA linear layer is set to $256$.
-We fine-tune $q_{proj}$ and $k_{proj}$ in the language model, with other parameters fixed.
-The learning rate is set to $1e^{-4}$, with a cosine scheduler used for learning rate adjustment.
-The warmup ratio is set to $0.03$, with $100$ warmup rounds.
-The batch size is set to $1$.
-The hyperparameter $\beta$ in HA-DPO is set to $0.1$.
-Training is performed using 4$\times$A100 for 1K steps~(about 1--2 hours).
+\textbf{MiniGPT-4.} We fine-tune MiniGPT-4 model~\cite{DBLP:journals/corr/abs-2304-10592} parameters via LoRA~\cite{DBLP:conf/iclr/HuSWALWWC22}, fixing all but $q_{proj}$, $k_{proj}$ and $v_{proj}$.
+The LoRA's dimensionality (rank) is $64$ and $\alpha$ is 16.
+A cosine scheduler adjusts the learning rate at $1e^{-4}$ initially, with a warmup ratio of $0.03$ for $100$ rounds.
+The batch size is $1$, and HA-DPO's $\beta$ and $\lambda$ is set to $0.1$ and $0.5$.
+Training is performed on 8$\times$A100 GPUs takes 1--2 hours for 1K steps.

-\textbf{InstructBLIP.} Parameters of the language model are fine-tuned using LoRA, and LoRA rank is set to $256$. $q_{proj}$, $k_{proj}$, $v_{proj}$, $o_{proj}$, $to_{q}$, $to_{kv}$, $to_{out}$ in the language model is fine-tuned.
-The learning rate is set to $1e^{-5}$ with a cosine learning rate scheduler.
-The batch size is set to $4$.
-The hyperparameter $\beta$ in HA-DPO is set to $0.1$.
-Training is performed using 4$\times$A100 for 512 steps.
+\textbf{InstructBLIP.} We fine-tune the InstructBLIP-13B model~\cite{DBLP:journals/corr/abs-2305-06500} parameters with LoRA, setting its rank to $64$ and $\alpha$ to 16. $q_{proj}$, $k_{proj}$, $v_{proj}$ in the language model are fine-tuned.
+We use a learning rate of $4e^{-6}$ with a cosine learning rate schedulera a batch size of $1$, and set HA-DPO's $\beta$ as $0.1$ with $\lambda$ being $0$.
+Training runs on 8$\times$A100 GPUs for 1 epoch~(less than 1 hour).

+\textbf{LLaVA-1.5.} Experiments on the LLaVA-1.5-7B model~\cite{DBLP:journals/corr/abs-2310-03744} involve fine-tuning all linear layers, using LoRA with a rank of $256$ and $\alpha$ of 128, following the original LLaVA-1.5 configuration.
+The learning rate, batch size, and hyperparameters $\beta$ and $\lambda$ is set to $2e^{-6}$, 16, 0.1, and 0 respectively, with learning rate adjusted by a cosine scheduler.
+Training is conducted using 8$\times$A100 GPUs for 1 epoch, which takes less than 1 hour.